eif-courses/production-api/README.md

-Working REST API WITH QUARKUS JAVA
-KEYCLOAK AUTHENTICATION-AUTHORIZATION SERVER WITH POSTRGRESQL:
+## REST API WITH QUARKUS JAVA KEYCLOAK AUTHENTICATION-AUTHORIZATION SERVER WITH POSTRGRESQL
-authentication-server.yml for command docker-compose -f "file" up REALM CONFIGURATION FOR STARTER ROLES: (ADMIN, USER): quarkus-realm.json

-ALL files for those steps added to: https://github.com/eif-courses/production-api/tree/master/src/main/authentication-server
+ALL files for steps bellow you will find here: https://github.com/eif-courses/production-api/tree/master/src/main/authentication-server

 # STEP 1